 The basic procedure for aligning the transmitter and receiver is the same.
-The Searchline Excel Alignment Scope is used for both Searchline Excel Plus & Searchline Excel Edge and is simply attached to the front face of the transmitter and receiver (as shown) and must be fitted to each of the instruments in turn, starting with the transmitter.
+The Searchline Excel Alignment Scope is used for both Searchline Excel Plus & Searchline Excel Edge and is simply attached to the front face of the transmitter and receiver (see Figure 34) and must be fitted to each of the instruments in turn, starting with the transmitter.

-Ensure the transmitter and receiver face each other across the area using the procedure below.
+Ensure the transmitter and receiver face each other across the area.
+Follow the procedure described below.